AdobeDocs/commerce-php/src/pages/tutorials/frontend/custom-checkout/add-payment-field.md

 ---
-title: Add a Custom Field for an Offline Payment Method | Commerce PHP Extensions
+title: Add field for offline payments | Commerce PHP Extensions
 description: Follow this tutorial to create a custom field for an offline payment method in the Adobe Commerce and Magento Open Source checkout experience.
 contributor_name: Ziffity
 contributor_link: https://www.ziffity.com/